lukastaegert/fluent-arguments/README.md

    scales much better, but readability starts to suffer.
 And it is not obvious which would be valid options.

 ## Fluent arguments

-With `fluent-arguments`, you can easily specify the following API:
+`fluent-arguments` makes it trivial to implement the following API:
 ```javascript
 var sparkling = require('my-rainbow').sparkling
 var specialRainbow = createRainbow('red', sparkling('green'), 'yellow', 'blue')
 ```
-Isn't this a solution which is as easily readable as approach 1 while being about as maintainable and modular as approach 2?
+which is arguably as easily readable as approach 1 while being about as maintainable and modular as approach 2.

 Fluent arguments can also be configured to describe previous arguments.
 To that end, let us assume you also want to specify that some colored areas occasionally flash in other colors: